 Associate Dean for Academic Affairs and Professor of LawBA, Duquesne University (magna cum laude) JD, American University Washington College of Law LLM with distinction, Georgetown Law PhD in Law, King's College University of London

 BiographyProfessor Linarelli is the Associate Dean for Academic Affairs at Touro Law.
 He currently teaches International Law and Contracts.

 Professor Linarelli has given over forty papers and talks globally, including in the United States, China, India, and Europe and has published more than sixty law journal articles and book chapters.

-Professor Linarelli is a leading global voice in bringing theories of global justice in contact with international economic law.
-His recent work includes his co-authored book, with M Sornarajah (National University of Singapore) and Margot Salomon (London School of Economics), published by with Oxford University Press in 2018, The Misery of International Law: Confrontations with Injustice in the Global Economy.
-The book has received widespread global acclaim and has been very favorably reviewed in various venues including the Journal of International Economic Law, the Melbourne Journal of International Law, and Revue Critique de Droit International Privé.
+Professor Linarelli is a leading global voice in addressing the pressing questions of justice and human rights in the global economy.
+His recent book, The Misery of International Law: Confrontations with Injustice in the Global Economy, co-authored with Muthu Sornarajah (National University of Singapore) and Margot Salomon (London School of Economics) and published by Oxford University Press, won the European Society of International Law Book Prize in 2019.
+It has received widespread global acclaim and has been very favorably reviewed in various venues including the Journal of International Economic Law, the Melbourne Journal of International Law, and Revue Critique de Droit International Privé.